§1031 Tax Deferred Exchanges

 KWM can help you find the right type of Replacement Property!

-We work with various institutional Real Estate Sponsors that create Real Estate Partnerships thru Delaware Statutory Trusts (DSTs) that allow our clients to invest in high quality Replacement Properties.
-Depending on market availability, we may be able to offer you access to multifamily apartment complexes, CVS or Walgreen deals, Healthcare Real Estate, and other types of real estate.
+We work with various institutional Real Estate Sponsors that create Real Estate Partnerships thru Delaware Statutory Trusts (DSTs) that allow our clients to invest in high-quality Replacement Properties.
+Depending on market availability, we may be able to offer you access to multifamily apartment complexes, CVS or Walgreens deals, Healthcare Real Estate, and other types of real estate.

 Why You Should Consider Investing In DSTs